dan-leo/masters/thesis/v8/thesis.md

 A pull model is ideal for dynamic rule engines, pulling data only when necessary and ultimately edge computing, where building an application around this idea can greatly enhance battery life.

 Most LPWANs are unidirectional, meaning they transmit data in one direction only.
 This is especially true in the case of LoRaWAN and SigFox and means they use a push model.
 A push model is bad for the battery when periodically sending data.
-It does help to make the data transmissions event-based, however.
+It does help to make the data transmission event-based, however.
 NB-IoT and Dash7 for example, are bidirectional which means they can stay quiet for longer and only send data on-demand ~ when it is needed.
 This would make it a pull model and is useful for critical use cases as well [@Mekki2018a].

 Table: Unidirectional and bidirectional LPWANs {#tbl:unibidirectional_lpwans}